oshaughnessy/sierramountainll/_pages/softball/index.md

 [Rule 7.08(a)(5)(b)](https://www.littleleague.org/app/Rulebook/2/162)
 **Minor League:**<br />
-"Any runner is out when... the runner fails to keep in contact with the base to which that runner is entitled until the ball has been batted or reaches the batter."
+"_Any runner is out when..._ the runner fails to keep in contact with the base to which that runner is entitled until **the ball has been batted or reaches the batter**."
 {: .notice--info }